MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-add-ad-ds-computer-to-a-group-activity.md

 ---
 # Add AD DS Computer to a Group Activity
-This activity adds a computer to a security group in Active Directory Domain Services \(AD DS\) in System Center 2012 - Service Manager.
+This activity adds a computer to a security group in Active Directory Domain Services \(AD&nbsp;DS\) in System Center 2012 - Service Manager.
 The computer and the group must belong to the same domain, and all containers in the domain are searched.

 ## Design Time Prerequisites
  None.

 ## Run Time Prerequisites
- When you use this activity, make sure that the Service Manager Workflow account has sufficient permissions to modify security groups in AD DS.
+ When you use this activity, make sure that the Service Manager Workflow account has sufficient permissions to modify security groups in AD&nbsp;DS.

 ## Properties
  The **Add AD DS Computer to Group** activity uses the input properties that are described in the following table.